5th Annual Creatively United for the Planet Sustainability Showcase

 3 Reasons Why To Be Creatively United:

-1) Be Seen.
-Be Heard.
-Be Known.
-Almost 10,000 people have attended since our first festival in 2012, creating exposure and an opportunity for the community to learn more about and connect with values-based businesses, organizations, artists, musicians and individuals.
+1) Almost 10,000 people have attended since our first festival in 2012, creating exposure and an opportunity for the community to learn more about and connect with values-based businesses, organizations, artists, musicians and individuals.

-3) Be a part of a great event that celebrates awesome people, organizations and social innovation, while uniting community and creating awareness of sustainable lifestyles for a more just and sustainable world.
+2) Be a part of a great event that celebrates awesome people, organizations and social innovation, while uniting community and creating awareness of sustainable lifestyles for a more just and sustainable world.
+Join in conversations that forward innovative thinking and ideas whose time has come!

 About Creatively United